 - 1. Al-Qaeda (Frontline, BBC News, BBC News, U.S. Congress) - a.
 Terrorist organization.
 Transnational jihadist network that seeks to establish a caliphate (global Muslim state) under sharia.
 Believes it is fighting a "defensive jihad" against the United States and its allies, defending Muslim lands from the "new crusade led by America against the Islamic nations...."
 Most notoriously responsible for the multiple attacks on the United States on September 11, 2001, that killed nearly 3,000 people.
 Brotherhood Supreme Guide Mohammed Badie gave a 2010 sermon that paralleled the 1996 al-Qaeda declaration targeting the West, calling for resistance through "jihad and sacrifice and by raising a jihadi generation that pursues death just as the enemies pursue life."
 Several al-Qaeda leaders have also passed through the Brotherhood, including Osama bin Laden, Ayman al-Zawahiri, and Khalid Sheikh Mohamed. - 2.
+Fedayeen-e-Islam [image] (Jewish Chronicle, TRAC, Al Arabiya) - a.
+Terrorist organization.
+Iranian fundamentalist group founded in 1945 by Navvab Safavi.
+Supported Ruhollah Khomeini's calls for the creation of an Iranian Islamic republic in the 1970s and acted as foot soldiers during the 1979 Iranian Revolution.
+Members went on to serve in the Iranian government. - 3.
 Hamas (Reuters, U.S. Department of State, Al-Monitor, BBC News, BBC News, Public Safety Canada) - a.
 Terrorist organization.
 Muslim Brotherhood offshoot based in the Gaza Strip and Qatar.
 Designated as a terrorist organization by United States, European Union, Australia, and multiple other countries.
 Responsible for dozens of suicide bombings, shootings, and rocket attacks that have killed U.S. and Israeli citizens.
 Calls for the destruction of Israel and the creation of an Islamic Palestinians state in its place.
 International Union of Muslim Scholars Secretary-General Ali al-Qaradaghi has said Hamas is "defending the rights of the nation" and the IUMS views Hamas "from the perspective of the Palestinian cause, which must remain the pre-eminent cause not just for the union but for all Arabs, Muslims and free humanitarians of the world."

-3. ISIS (The New Arab, Al-Monitor, Jerusalem Post)
+4. ISIS (The New Arab, Al-Monitor, Jerusalem Post)